jmcarlock/sdc-docker/README.md

 https://hub.docker.com/r/ylustina/sdc-docker/

++
++

-## Building ##
+## The Building Process ##

-You will need a minimum of a 16GB SDCard, 32GB recommended and more than 7GB of free space.
+Needed a minimum of a 16GB SDCard, 32GB recommended and more than 7GB of free space.

 Assuming you already have docker working on your system you will then need to increase the swap size on the RPi.
 To do this you will need to edit `/etc/dphys-swapfile`.